open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-planet-user-manual.md

 ## What is the Library?

-The library where learning Resources are stored and categorized within the PLANET system.
+The library where learning Resources are stored and categorized within the Planet system.
 Resources are listed alphabetized which allows Learners to select the first letter of their Resource or the page number they wish to view.
 Additionally, library Resources can be organized into collections which allow Learners to categorize and group Resources by subject or other attributes.
 Both Resources and collections are explained in further depth below.

 ## What is a Resource?

-A PLANET Resource is material that has been uploaded into the digital library.
+A Planet Resource is material that has been uploaded into the digital library.
 There are many types of Resources, not just books.
-PLANET can accommodate PDFs (books), MP3s (audio), MP4s (videos), HTML5 applications  (interactive content), and just about any other format.
+Planet can accommodate PDFs (books), MP3s (audio), MP4s (videos), HTML5 applications  (interactive content), and just about any other format.
 Resources can be viewed in the library and may vary from Nations to Communities.
 Resources may also stored in a variety of languages, including (but not limited to) English, Kiswahili, French, Spanish, Arabic, and Somali.

 ## What is a Collection?

 A collection is a group of Resources based on topic/subject and intended use.
-PLANET currently follows a the Library of Congress categorization system.
+Planet currently follows a the Library of Congress categorization system.
 Collections exist as the main category.
 Sub-collections allow Nation Managers to group Resources more specifically within a collection.
 Collections are alphabetized by topic.

 # How do I navigate and use the Library?